-Undergraduate courses in film, theatre, writing, and visual arts are open to Professional Studies students on a space-available basis.
-Although not permitted to enroll in M.F.A. writing courses, Postbaccalaureate Studies students in the School of Professional Studies may cross-register in selected graduate courses in the other divisions of the School of the Arts on a space available basis, with the permission of both the advisor or program director of the School of Professional Studies and the appropriate division of the School of the Arts.
+Undergraduate courses in film, theatre, writing, and visual arts are open to SPS students based on availability.
+Although not permitted to enroll in M.F.A. writing courses, Postbaccalaureate Studies students at SPS may cross-register in selected graduate courses in the other divisions of the School of the Arts based on availability, with the permission of both the advisor or program director of the School of Professional Studies and the appropriate division of the School of the Arts.